-However, if there are insufficient or no domestic sales of like goods, if domestic sales of like goods are sold to only one customer or if domestic sales of like goods are not profitable, normal values will be based on your company's total cost of the goods plus an amount for profit.
+However, if there are insufficient or no domestic sales of like goods, if domestic sales of like goods are sold to only one customer or if domestic sales of like goods are not profitable, normal values may be based on your company's total cost of the goods plus an amount for profit.
 Questions on your costs are found in Part D of this RFI.
-The domestic sales of like goods that will be reviewed are those sales made in the PAP, from April 1, 2019 to June 30, 2020.
+The domestic sales of like goods that will be reviewed are those sales made in the PAP, from January 1, 2019 to December 31, 2020.

 Like goods are goods that are identical in all respects to the subject goods exported to Canada, or in their absence, are goods that closely resemble the goods exported to Canada (similar goods).
 Some of the following questions require the identification of sales of identical or similar goods.
-Specifically, for purposes of this normal value review, each model must be examined in order to determine if there are domestic sales of like goods that match the subject goods that were imported into Canada.
+Specifically, for purposes of this investigation, each product must be examined in order to determine if there are domestic sales of like goods that match the subject goods that were imported into Canada.
 In addition, to be considered like goods, goods must have been produced at the same production facility/factory as the subject goods exported to Canada.

 - C1. (a) Provide a detailed explanation of your company's channels of distribution to your domestic customers.
 Include a flow chart depicting the movement of the goods.
 Explain in detail any agency or distributor agreements and provide copies of each.
 At each step of the process, describe the functions or activities performed. - (b) Do the selling prices of the like goods sold in your domestic market vary depending on the channel of distribution through which you sell?
 If yes, explain how and why the prices vary. - C2.
 Explain in detail the steps in the order-taking and filling process and the commercial documentation used by your company with respect to domestic sales from the point of receiving an order through to delivery and receipt of payment for the goods.
-Sample documentation (e.g., purchase order, commercial invoice, shipping manifest, credit/debit note) should be provided to illustrate the complete documentation process.
-If you sell by short term or long- term contracts, include sample copies.
+Sample documentation (e.g. e.g., the Request for Tender/Proposal, the Tender/Proposal offered by your company, the Tender Acceptance, purchase order, commercial invoice, shipping manifest, credit/debit note) should be provided to illustrate the complete documentation process.
+If you sell by short-term or long-term contracts, include sample copies.
 Explain any terms on the documentation that are specific to the industry or are of a technical nature.